Advanced option settings on the command line

 To restore the default so it listens to all interfaces and ports TCP 443 and UDP 1194:

 ./sacli --key "vpn.daemon.0.server.ip_address" --value "all" ConfigPut ./sacli --key "vpn.daemon.0.listen.ip_address" --value "all" ConfigPut ./sacli --key "vpn.server.daemon.udp.port" --value "1194" ConfigPut ./sacli --key "vpn.server.daemon.tcp.port" --value "443" ConfigPut ./sacli start

-As an aside, it is not possible to have the OpenVPN UDP daemons and OpenVPN TCP daemons listen on 2 separate interfaces, they have to listen on the same interface.
-If you do want to change this you can use iptables to redirect traffic on a specific port and interface internally to the correct port and interface.
+Important: When you change the interfaces, the OpenVPN UDP and TCP daemons must listen on the same interface, and it's impossible to have them listening on two separate interfaces.
+If you want to change this, use iptables to internally redirect traffic on a specific port and interface to the correct port and interface.